Mandela Effect Examples That Will Blow Your Mind

 What is the Mandela Effect definition?

-According to Wikipedia, Mandela Effect is a false memory is a phenomenon where someone recalls something that did not happen or recalls it differently from the way it actually happened.
+Why is it called the Mandela effect?
+Mandela Effect Wiki, the Mandela Effect is a phenomenon in which someone remembers something that did not happen or remembers it in a different way than it actually happened.

-So what does this mean to you?
-It means that everything you always thought was right has been wrong all along.
-Ready to have your mind blown?
-Here are some examples that will question your existence.
+So, how does this affect you?
+It means that everything you’ve always believed to be true has been proven to be false.
+Are you prepared to have your mind blown?
+Here are a few scenarios that will make you doubt your own existence.

 Related Article: 15+ Best Movie T-Shirts You Must Have From 15 Movies You Love